Codium-ai/pr-agent/README.md

 If you host PR-Agent with your OpenAI API key, it is between you and OpenAI.
 You can read their API data privacy policy here: https://openai.com/enterprise-privacy

-When using PR-Agent-Pro 💎, hosted by CodiumAI, we will not store any of your data, nor will we used it for training.
+When using PR-Agent Pro 💎, hosted by CodiumAI, we will not store any of your data, nor will we used it for training.
 You will also benefit from an OpenAI account with zero data retention.

 ## Links